 The Commission started tracking the individual number of people trained halfway through FY22.
-The total number of people trained decreased in FY 2024 largely in part to staffing vacancies which limited staff availability to assist with training.
+The total number of people trained decreased in FY24 largely in part to staffing vacancies which limited staff availability to assist with training.

-• The bulk of the "Other" category is made up of a training we recorded for the Nevada Psychological Association and a live training for the Southern Nevada International Code Council.
+The bulk of the "Other" category is made up of a training we recorded for the Nevada Psychological Association and a live training for the Southern Nevada International Code Council.

-Online, self-paced training was made available through Nevada Ethics Online during FY 2024.
-Clark County also delivered Commission training materials through their online learning platform accounting for the majority of those trained online during FY 2024.
-Request live training here.
+Online, self-paced training made available through Nevada Ethics Online during FY24.
+Clark County also delivered Commission training materials through their online learning platform accounting for the majority of those trained online during FY24.